petechd/eq-lookup-suggestions-data/README.md

 ## Front-end json files

-json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py`.
+json files generation from source csv files is automated on a new version release using GitHub actions and artifact of an archived folder in .zip format is published.
+To manually generate the files use `./scripts/convert_csv_to_json.py`.

 - csv source file root directory `./source-data`